-Mayor of Basildon calls for sponsor and chairman of governors at Academies to step down
+A HIGH profile Basildon politician has called for the millionaire sponsor and chairman of governors at the Basildon Academies to step down.

 Mayor Mo Larkin, represents Pitsea South East and has worked as a school governor for 27 years, said she was “disgusted” that Les Livermore was getting paid £63,000 to be employed as the chief executive officer of the Academy Trust and also be the chairman of the school governors.
 She also called for the school to be put back under local authority control.